thibault-cne/shiprs/README.md

-# docker-rs
+# shiprs

 A rust wrapper for the Docker Engine API